dlgeiser/SanGiovanni-Lab/README.md

 We are excited that you have chosen our lab to gain research experience.
 Our expectations are the following:

--Willingness to learn
+- Willingness to learn
--Embrace challenges
+- Embrace challenges
--Be trustworthy and loyal
+- Be trustworthy and loyal
--Attention to detail
+- Attention to detail

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.